nutanix-cloud-native/opendocs/docs/capx/v1.1.x/pc_certificates.md

 ```

 !!! note
     the default value of `prismCentral.insecure` attribute is `false`.
-Hence it can be omitted when an additional trust bundle is configured.
+It can be omitted when an additional trust bundle is configured.

     If `prismCentral.insecure` attribute is set to `true`, all certificate verification will be disabled.